emard/wifi_jtag/README.md

     tcpdump -A port 3335

-Switching direction from receive to transmit takes lot of time (100-300 ms).
-This is main reason for lack of decent speed.
+Switching direction from receive to transmit takes lot of some time.

-Uploading FPGArduino https://github.com/f32c over WiFi or serial 230400 takes:

-750KB SVF to Altera in 4-5 minutes.
+Time uploading FPGArduino https://github.com/f32c 750KB SVF
+file to TB276 (Altera Cyclone-4)

+WiFi: 2 minutes
+Serial(230400 baud): 4 minutes

 # Reliability

 Firmware is useable but not completely stable.
-It will crash after each JTAG use and also occasional when connected to WIFI access point even if JTAG is not used.
+It may sometimes stop working when just connected to WIFI access point even if JTAG is not used.
 We recommend to power it on just before use.

-ESP8266 library has problems with TCP stability.
-UDP seems much more stable than TCP.
-When OpenOCD gets UDP remote bitbang support, ESP8266 would benefit!

 # Improvement